Playwright Built-in Locators

 – Provides a fallback locator if labels, placeholders, or roles are missing.

-7. What is getByTestId
+7. What is getByTestId?

-attribute (or any custom test ID attribute configured).
+– getByTestId locates elements by their data-testid attribute (or any custom test ID attribute configured).

 – These attributes are added by developers for the sole purpose of making automation easier.

-values are less likely to change when UI design changes.
+– Unlike text or labels, data-testid values are less likely to change when UI design changes.

 Example Program – Using getByTestId

-Here’s a Playwright test that demonstrates how to fill a registration form using getByTestId
+Here’s a Playwright test that demonstrates how to fill a registration form using getByTestId:

 test('Get By Test ID Locator', async ({ page }) => {